akmadian/gh-standardize/README.md

 # gh-standardize
 A highly customizable Python tool that helps you standardize GitHub repositories.
+This is mostly useful for organizations who want to maintain a standardized configuration across all repositories.

 **Features:**
 - Standardize label names, colors, and descriptions